crickets-and-comb/bfb_delivery/_sources/getting_started.rst.txt

     conda create -n bfb_delivery python=3.12 --yes

 This will create an env named "bfb_delivery" with Python 3.12 installed.
-You can name it something else if you'd like.
+You can name it something else if you'd like, like ``my_bfb_delivery_env_name``.

 Activate the env with the following command: